 – Cindy Grossman, Executive Director, Kids’ Turn San Diego

 “Ann marie is a hilarious and witty, observational comic who says what we all wish we thought first.
 Her humor and intellect is only matched by her compassion for those who need help.
 One of the great ones!”

 – Dan Palmer, Board President 2015, Kids’ Turn San Diego

-“Ann marie Houghtailing’s one-woman show, Renegade Princess, played part as a tremendous Act of Love in July 2015 for 40 kids who are Deaf or hard of hearing.
-She performed the show two nights in a row in San Diego to sold out crowds and donated 100% of the proceeds to UR Charities, a nonprofit whose mission is to make a difference by enhancing the lives of those with physical, emotional and developmental special needs.
-The money raised afforded UR Charities to send 40 kids who are Deaf or hard of hearing to literacy camp.
+“Ann marie Houghtailing’s one-woman show, Renegade Princess, played a part as a tremendous Act of Love in July 2015 for 40 kids who are deaf or hard of hearing.
+She performed the show two nights in a row in San Diego to sold-out crowds and donated 100% of the proceeds to UR Charities, a non-profit whose mission is to make a difference by enhancing the lives of those with physical, emotional and developmental special needs.
+The money raised afforded UR Charities to send 40 kids who are deaf or hard of hearing to literacy camp.
 Without her show, the kids would not have been able to attend the camp.
 Working with her is a treat and I hope to do it again in the near future.
 Not only did she shine on stage, but she put her heart and soul into making her performance one the audience would remember forever.”

 – Lynda West, UR Charities